 2. To claim under the detailed method, an employee has to meet all of the following conditions:

-- Required to pay for expenses related to the workspace at home;
+- Required to pay for expenses related to the home workspace;

-Worked for a period of at least four consecutive weeks in the home workspace (i.e., more than 50% of the time), or the workspace was used only to earn employment income or regularly and continually meet clients, customers, or other people work related;
+Mainly (more than 50% of the time) worked in the home workspace for a period of at least four consecutive weeks in the year, or solely used the workspace to earn employment income and used it regularly and continually to meet clients, customers, or other people;

 The expenses are used directly in the employee’s work; and